English FA cuts 82 jobs as pandemic wipes out Wembley events - WHIZ News

-The English Football Association is set to make 82 people redundant as it faces a shortfall of 300 million pounds ($370 million) over four years due to the coronavirus pandemic shutting down the sport and restarting without fans in stadiums.
+The English Football Association is cutting 82 jobs to cover an anticipated 300 million pound ($370 million) deficit due to the coronavirus pandemic restricting crowds at games and more events being canceled.

-Wembley Stadium, which is owned by the FA, was due to be staging seven games at the European Championship including the semifinals and finals next month but the tournament was postponed by a year.
+Wembley Stadium, which is owned by the FA, was due to stage seven games at the European Championship including the semifinals and finals next month but the tournament was postponed by a year.

 Other events, including concerts and two NFL regular season games, that were due to be staged at English soccer’s 90,000-capacity national stadium this year have also been called off.

+According to the British government tally, there have been more than 43,500 coronavirus-related deaths since March.
+While sport has resumed this month, supporters are not allowed in stadiums.

+For the first time since the rebuilt Wembley opened in 2007, a game was to be played without fans on Monday — the League Two playoff final between Exeter and Northampton.
+The loss of revenue will also be felt when the FA Cup semifinals and final are staged at an empty Wembley in the coming weeks.

-“No one knows when a vaccine will be ready or when better medical treatments will be ready,” FA chairman Greg Clarke said on Monday.
-“So we have to plan for extended periods of social distancing which could limit crowds, could limit attendances and could limit the number of competitions played.”
+“No one knows when a vaccine will be ready or when better medical treatments will be ready,” Clarke said.
+“So we have to plan for extended periods of social distancing which could limit crowds … and could limit the number of competitions to be played.”

+Hospitality revenue, which can generate 35 million pounds a year, has “completely fallen away and will probably take years to recover,” the FA said.
+Compensation has also had to be paid for some of the canceled events, while the FA has been unable to fulfil some commitments to sponsors and broadcasters.

 FA chief executive Mark Bullingham said the focus will be spending on the key mission — helping the men’s and women’s national teams win major tournaments.